PostgreSQL For Loop

 • The sql statement is query_expression

-• In order to pass parameter in the query, using clause is used.
+• To pass a parameter in the query, using clause is used.

 The following block shows how to use for loop statement in dynamic SQL.
-It has two configurations variables:
+It has two configuration variables:

 do